A VA rescue effort saved 15,000 veterans' homes. Some in Congress want to scrap it

 The vets were left facing foreclosure after the VA scuttled a key part of a pandemic-era mortgage relief program.
 When NPR first uncovered the VA's mistake, there were about 40,000 vets in danger of losing their homes.
 The VA responded by halting foreclosures for a full year while it rolled out a rescue plan.

 NPR can now report that 15,000 veterans have so far been rescued by the VA's new loan program.
-But at the same time, there are efforts in Congress to scuttle the program, even though thousands of other vets, like Conlon, still need the help.
+But at the same time, there are efforts in Congress to shut down the program, even though thousands of other vets, like Conlon, still need the help.

 Vets left stranded through no fault of their own